axemonkey/blog.clivemurray.com/src/posts/2015/clives-album-of-the-year-1997.md

 tags: ['post', 'Albums of the Years', 'Music']
 excerpt: 1997 was the year I first got a modem and discovered the Internet, a move that ended up providing me with a career but started with a £10/month Demon account...
 ghost_header_image: 1997aoty.jpg
+header_image_caption: 'Top row: Dream Theater – Falling Into Infinity; Ben Folds Five – Whatever and Ever Amen; Mansun – Attack of the Grey Lantern.
+Bottom row: Primus – The Brown Album; The Prodigy – Fat of the Land; Radiohead – OK Computer'
 ---

 1997 was the year I first got a modem and discovered the Internet, a move that ended up providing me with a career but started with a £10/month [Demon](http://en.wikipedia.org/wiki/Demon_Internet) account and a 19.2kbps (it was supposed to be 28.8kbps but I think it was a bit broken and it never once connected at that speed) modem.